robiul-islam-rubel/Recommending-code-tokens-via-N-gram-models/README.md

 # Recommending-code-tokens-via-N-gram-models
-> This project is solely based on the assignemt given by the instructor for the course Artificial Inteligence for Software Engineering (CSCI-680-01).
+> <style color='red'>This project is solely based on the assignemt given by the instructor for the course Artificial Inteligence for Software Engineering (CSCI-680-01).<style>

 # Table of Contents